How to Recover Deleted Files on Mac

 Watch for a failing drive

 Don’t ignore the signs of a failing hard drive.
-If you hear strange grinding noises or start experiencing random missing files, it’s probably not your imagination.
+If you hear strange grinding noises, start noticing signs of data corruption, or see that the hard drive’s S.M.A.R.T. values look bad, it’s probably not your imagination.
 These issues will not correct themselves and are bound to get worse until the drive fails.
 Get your data off the device and to safer storage media as soon as possible.

 Ways to Recover Deleted Files on Mac without Software